andrewdavidmackenzie/flow/docs/describing/connections.md

 from = "function/output/1"
 to = "stdout"
 ```

+If a function runs and produces an output which does not contain the sub-structure selected by a connection,
+for the purpose of the destination of that connection it is just as if the output was not produced,
+or the function had not run.
+Thus, no value will arrive at the destination function and it will not run.

 ### Connecting to multiple destinations
 A single output can be connected to multiple destinations by creating multiple connections referencing the output.